LOST MOUNTAIN GROUP

 Throughout his years with the Department, Andy became well respected amongst other law enforcement officers across the country as he climbed the ranks within the MPD K-9 Division and Bomb Squad.
 He was even called to the Pentagon on September 11, 2001, for his knowledge and expertise.

-Throughout his career with MPD, Andy became an FBI certified Bomb Tech and K-9 Trainer and had six (6) K-9 partners that he worked with directly in various capacities, and dozens of K-9’s that he trained over his MPD career.
-In 2009, Mr. Keahon was instrumental in adding 9 Marine Corp Military Working Dogs (MWD) K-9 war heroes from Afghanistan to the MPD K-9 Division.
+Throughout his career with MPD, Andy became an FBI-certified Bomb Tech and K-9 Trainer and had six (6) K-9 partners that he worked with directly in various capacities, and dozens of K-9’s that he trained over his MPD career.
+In 2009, Mr. Keahon was instrumental in adding 9 Marine Corps Military Working Dogs (MWD) K-9 war heroes from Afghanistan to the MPD K-9 Division.

 During his career, Andy served as both the Bomb Squad and K-9 Unit Commanders simultaneously.
 Additionally, he quadrupled the size of the K-9 Unit and it quickly became the second-largest K-9 detection unit in the Country responding to between 5,000 and 7,000 calls annually, second only to New York City Police Department.